shljessie/VibeRec/README.md

 This project explores a novel approach to personalized fashion recommendation systems by leveraging user-curated visual collections (e.g., moodboards) and graph-based learning techniques.
 The system combines advanced feature extraction, graph construction, and Graph Attention Networks (GAT) to provide contextually relevant and aesthetically aligned recommendations.

+To learn more about the project check out the Medium Article : https://medium.com/@jessielee.shl/viberec-fashion-recommendation-with-graph-neural-networks-d381703ef8a8

 ## Authors

 - **Seonghee Lee** (shl1027)